 3. Understand and follow local laws and customs

 There are many practical considerations to address when expanding into a new market.
-Whether it’s obtaining and developing land or space, registering your corporate entity to legally do business, making financial arrangements to spend and receive money, or as hiring local employees, you must adhere to local laws and customs.
+Whether it’s obtaining and developing land or space, registering your corporate entity to legally do business, making financial arrangements to spend and receive money, or hiring local employees, you must adhere to local laws and customs.

 Once you’ve established the foundation and are ready to promote your business, it’s important to consider what regulations exist around advertising, including text, imagery and video since these vary immensely by region and country.

-4. Revisit your branding
+4. Revisit your branding with localization in mind

-Obviously it’s important to protect the integrity of your brand at every step.
+Obviously, it’s important to protect the integrity of your brand at every step.

 You’ve spent time (and money) clearly defining and communicating your business’ style, personality, voice and more.
 While you don’t want to change who you are, it’s wise to do a quick study of the market to see what locals think of your logo, brand name and overall identity.